Data Management and Sharing Plan Expectations for NIGMS Grantees

-Effective January 25, 2023 NIH will implement a new policy to promote the sharing of scientific data.
+Effective January 25, 2023, NIH implemented a new policy to promote the sharing of scientific data.
 Sharing scientific data accelerates biomedical research discovery, in part, by enabling validation of research results, providing accessibility to high-value datasets, and promoting data reuse for future research studies.

 Applicants will be required to submit a short DMS plan that describes how their lab will manage and share scientific data.
 We expect that most NIGMS grantees will not have to change their data management and sharing practices significantly from what they have already been doing.
 For example, most biomedical research publishers have had data sharing requirements in place for some time and applicants are already complying with them.